A structural engineer inspection keeps structures safe and saves homeowners money. These inspections aren’t widely known about though.

 What’s a structural engineer inspection?

-It’s a visual inspection of a structure done by a licensed structural engineer.
-The engineer checks the structural integrity of a structure or building.
-While also checking the structure for compliance against all applicable standards and codes.
+It’s a visual once-over of a structure by a licensed structural engineer.
+They’ll check the structural integrity of a building or structure and make sure it’s up to snuff with all the relevant standards and codes.

-For example, the structural engineer would inspect the following inside a home:
+For example, inside a home, the structural engineer would inspect the following:

 - Beams